 The ability to have cryptographically verifiable ownership of in-game items is arguably one of the biggest drivers for gaming DApp adoption.
 Traditionally, the in-game economy surrounding skins has been opaque and little has been known about the supply of specific in-game items.
 Moreover, legacy games are centralized and do not provide players with actual ownership of in-game assets.
 Blockchain technology and non-fungible tokens have changed the game in this respect.

 The increased transparency of blockchain games is another contributor to the growth of this gaming sub-sector.
 The transfer of in-game items, as well as payments, can be transparently viewed on a public ledger, providing unprecedented transparency in gaming.

 Finally, the ability to earn decentralized payouts is another factor that has driven gamers towards blockchain games.
 Crypto collectible games, where players can buy and sell virtual times, enable gamers to potentially earn an income from their gaming activities.
 Naturally, this is a highly appealing feature in today’s gaming world.

 To dive deeper into the disruptive nature of blockchain technology in gaming, let’s look at the most notable blockchain game in the market.

 How Stablecoins Will Disrupt Online Gaming

 The blockchain’s features of decentralization, individual asset ownership, unique digital items, and transparency are disrupting the gaming industry and changing the way players interact with in-game ecosystems.
 What has been missing, however, is a trusted, in-game currency that can be used cross-platform as well as outside of a game’s infrastructure, in digital dollars.

-That is where digital dollar stablecoins can come into play.
+That is where digital dollar stablecoins like USDC can come into play.

 Online gaming can benefit from stablecoins in four significant ways: